 History buffs have the opportunity to follow the inventor’s trail and learn about the development of the automobile.
 The trip begins in Schnorndorf, the birthplace of Gottlieb Daimler.
 After visiting the house where he was born, a tour guide impersonating Lina Daimler, the pioneer’s wife, will take participants for an informative and engaging walk through the old town.
 The trip is topped off with a visit to the elegant Mercedes-Benz Museum.

 For two days, you can live the lives of a king or queen by visiting the region’s castles, monasteries and ruined strongholds, in your own vehicle or in a hired classic car.
 German culinary delicacies such as spaazle and the area’s legendary beers in local restaurants are sure to keep your engine purring.

 Continue your journey into the past by learning about Baden-Württemberg’s automotive history while driving one of a fleet of classic cars built between 1959 and 1983, including compact models, sports cars or limousines.
 These will be available to test drive during the celebrations.

 The environmentally conscious have not been forgotten during this German summer of the car.
 During the Automobile Summer, Black Forest communities are offering guests overnight stays in climate-neutral accommodations.
 Additionally, hosts will offer electric vehicles, electric bikes and Segway Scooters to their guests.

 Car collector, Josef Mast, brought his rare 300B Mercedes-Benz convertible to the party.

 “It’s a great event, I must say.
 The automobile set the world in motion and it will continue to do so in other forms and with other engines, but always emotionally.”

-Elayne Badrigan is an editorial assistant with GoNOMAD.
+Elayne Badrigan is a former editorial assistant with GoNOMAD.
 She drives a lowly Toyota and she writes our daily Travel News Notes blog.